jonlpersson/ed-latimore/site/_posts/2021-05-03-8-years-of-sobriety-observations-and-benefits.md

 This list could continue ad infinitum, but the main point is that there is *no penalty* for not drinking.

-If you’re reading this looking for an excuse to do what you know you need to do and stop drinking, hopefully you’ve found it.
+If you’re reading this looking for an excuse to do what you know you need to do and stop drinking, hopefully, you’ve found it.

 Thank you for reading.